KeystoneDH/2021/_pages/guidelines.md

 #### Roundtables

-Roundtables can take a more open discussion format if the organizers prefer.
+The Roundtable format is a informal, open discussion format rather than a panel or lecture or poster format.
+The moderator should identify the key topics the roundtable is to address, then develop thought-provoking, open-ended questions to get at and discuss the issues surrounding these topics.
+Roundtables are also welcome to involve the audience in the discussion.

 #### Workshops

 Workshop presentations are expected to be live.
 Please coordinate with the organizers of the conference with any specific technical requests or issues with your workshop.
+Check out this guide for [remote workshop strategies](https://www.method.com/insights/field-guide-to-remote-workshops/).

 #### Digital Showcase

-Your session will occur on Gather.io, and you will have visitors come to your designated area of the virtual space to attend your poster session.
-You should plan to be there live, but have the choice of playing a pre-recorded lightning talk or showing a poster or slideshow and answering questions as visitors arrive.
+The Digital Showcase will be live on Gather.
+Showcase presenters are expected to prepare a five minute presentation.
+They are welcome to pre-record their presentation and show it for visitors to their virtual booth.
+Alternatively presenters can do a normal Poster Presentation live as guests visit their station and look at their work.